goblinfactory/konsole/backlog.md

 - add overload that takes DTO { } so that we can more fluently configure windows, and make it easier to get your head around the options.
 - add more documentation for the overload options
 - remove all the approvalTests, move approvals "inline" so that my tests can be more easily used as documentation.

-## busy NOW 5.0.0-alpha-08

   - see if I can include both projects in the package so that I dont have to distribute 2 packages? (manually test in osx)
 - more samples so that I can create some nice videos (animated gifs) proving that it's much faster.
 - see if I can create a means of referencing tests from markdown using ---LongRunningTaskMustFoo()--- or some type of reference.
 - add a build status badge.
 See what popular OS projects are using.